Immunization in pregnancy and breastfeeding: Canadian Immunization Guide

 Administration of tetanus toxoid in pregnancy has been shown to prevent neonatal tetanus infection and death in countries with high rates of neonatal tetanus.

-Refer to Pertussis vaccine, Tetanus toxoid, and Diphtheria toxoid chapters in Part 4 for additional information.
+Refer to Pertussis (whooping cough) vaccines, Tetanus toxoid, and Diphtheria toxoid chapters in Part 4 for additional information.

 Hepatitis B (HB) vaccine

-All pregnant women should be routinely tested for hepatitis B surface antigen (HBsAg) in each pregnancy (unless they are already known to be hepatitis B virus (HBV) immune or carriers of HBV), so that the newborn can be given HB prophylaxis if indicated.
+All pregnant women and pregnant individuals should be routinely tested for hepatitis B surface antigen (HBsAg) in each pregnancy (unless they are already known to be hepatitis B virus (HBV) immune or carriers of HBV), so that the newborn can be given HB prophylaxis if indicated.

-Acute HB infection in a pregnant woman may result in severe disease for the mother and chronic infection in the infant.
-A pregnant woman who has no markers of HB infection (HB antibody and HbsAg negative) but who is at high risk of HB acquisition should be offered a complete HB vaccine series at the first opportunity during the pregnancy and should be tested for antibody response.
+Acute HB infection in a pregnant woman or pregnant individual may result in severe disease and chronic infection in the infant.
+A pregnant woman or pregnant individual who has no markers of HB infection (HB antibody and HbsAg negative) but who is at high risk of HB acquisition should be offered a complete HB vaccine series at the first opportunity during the pregnancy and should be tested for antibody response.
 Immunization with HB vaccine in pregnancy has been shown to be safe.

-Refer to Hepatitis B vaccine in Part 4 for additional information.
+Refer to Hepatitis B vaccines in Part 4 for additional information.

 Vaccines that may be indicated